 Square 4, 5, 6, and 7 will be connected to Square 8.
-The vacancies will be filled by Stem modules for traffic and resource rerouting, and Square 1 to 3 will be used for ceremony and celebration preparation.”
+The vacancies will be filled by Stem modules for traffic and resource rerouting, and Square 1 to 3 are reserved for ceremony and celebration preparation.”

 “Layouts of Level 3, 5, and 8 will be heavily affected.
 Logic estimates 71% of the citizens in the three levels will need remapping of their daily routines.
 However all citizen of S-L9 is advised to inquire Logic of your situation for the ne"